JVoogt/sp_synapse_queries/README.md

 ## Files

 ## How to Use
 So lets get started, where should you begin?
 That is relatively simple, all you need to do is run the below SQL command.
-Again, this will only work as explained on zajbppdw01.

 ```sql
 EXEC dbo.sp_whoisactive;